-During each two-year license term, HVAC contractors in Virginia must complete three hours of continuing education in a course covering the latest updates to the International Mechanical Code.4
+Before applying for license renewal or reinstatement, HVAC contractors in Virginia must complete three hours of continuing education in a course covering the latest updates to the International Mechanical Code.4

 The Board of Contractors does not require a bond to apply for an HVAC contractor license.
 However, if an applicant cannot provide adequate proof of the required net worth, they may submit proof that they have obtained a bond for $50,000 as an alternative.

 This doesn’t apply to Class C contractor license applicants, who don’t need to meet any minimum net worth requirements.

 What kind of insurance does an HVAC need in Virginia?

 To help protect your small business as an HVAC contractor, consider getting Virginia business insurance.
 Some of the types of insurance to consider include:

 Virginia HVAC contractors with three or more employees must have workers’ compensation insurance.
 This can help provide coverage for lost wages, medical bills and more if you or one of your HVAC technicians gets injured at work.

 General Liability insurance